nodejs/node/doc/api/addons.md

   other libraries are located in the `deps/` directory in the Node.js source tree.
 Only the libuv, OpenSSL, V8 and zlib symbols are purposefully re-exported by Node.js and may be used to various extents by Addons.
-See [Linking to Node.js' own dependencies][] for additional information.
+See [Linking to libraries included with Node.js][] for additional information.

 All of the following examples are available for [download][] and may be used as the starting-point for an Addon.